 Seasonally-breeding animals use the photoperiod as a blunt cue that the breeding season is approaching.
 Other cues in the environment that predict the emergence of breeding resources allow animals to fine-tune their season to maximize success.
 It’s already known that supplementary environmental cues (cues other than photoperiod) can affect how the breeding season progresses in birds.
 Using female European starlings, I tested whether supplementary cues would alter sexually-motivated behaviors that proceed breeding and brain regions that control these behaviors.

 I manipulated female starling access to nesting cavities (which are required for breeding in this species) and the presence of spring-like cues in outdoor aviaries.
 Birds either were given standard lab housing, standard lab housing plus a nest cavity, or a semi-natural environment (pictured right) complete with ivy, flowering plants, nest cavities, flowing water, and preferred food items (such as insects and berries).
-We tested the effects of this manipulation on mRNA expression in the medial preoptic area, ventromedial nucleus of the hypothalamus and the ventral tegmental area — currently, I’m working on writing to communicate what we found (to be continued).
+We tested the effects of this manipulation on mRNA expression in the medial preoptic area and the ventromedial nucleus of the hypothalamus — currently, a paper including our findings is under review (to be continued…).